Be Our Guest (American Horror Story): Plot

+Iris and Ramona later grow annoyed with Billie Dean's constant incursions to the hotel in order to film her psychic medium shows as it will attract bad business to the hotel.
+The ghost of John arrives for March's annual Devil's Night party and decides to tell Billie Dean his story, revealing that he and his family decide to leave the city and start a new life elsewhere, only for John to be killed by police outside the hotel, preventing him from permanently staying in the hotel.
+John then invites Billie Dean to the Devil's Night party, where the ghosts of the serial killers all threaten to kill her if she does not leave the hotel and never returns, which she refuses to do as she knows the ghosts can't leave the hotel.
+Ramona arrives and states that she will hunt down and kill Billie Dean herself if she does not leave.
+Billie Dean eventually flees the hotel, never to return.
+John leaves the party to welcome Scarlett, who visits for a few hours every Devil's Night.
+Together they share family time in the hotel.
+The final scene is with the Countess who flirts and seduces a male guest in the hotel ballroom.

 Reception

 "Be Our Guest" was watched by 2.24 million people during its original broadcast, and gained a 1.1 ratings share among adults aged 18–49.
 It also ranked second in the Nielsen Social ratings, with 65,000 tweets seen by over 1.04 million people.

 The episode received mixed to positive reviews, earning a 63% approval rating based on 16 reviews, with an average score of 6.4/10, on review aggregator Rotten Tomatoes.
 There is no critical consensus on the site as of May 2020.
 E.A.
 Hanks of The New York Times declared that the season "was populated with plots that went nowhere...as well as plots that were set up and resolved with minimal interest".
 However, the reporter contends that Denis O'Hare as Liz was the series' high note.